apache/beam/learning/prompts/documentation-lookup/45_spark_runner.md

 You can monitor the execution of your pipeline using the Apache Spark [Web Interfaces](https://spark.apache.org/docs/latest/monitoring.html#web-interfaces), which provides information about tasks, stages, and overall progress.
 Access the Spark UI by navigating to the appropriate URL (usually `localhost:4040`) in your web browser.
 Spark metrics are not yet supported on the portable runner.

-For more information on the supported capabilities of the Apache Spark Runner, refer to the [Beam Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/) in the Apache Beam documentation.
+For more details and alternative methods of deployment, check the Apache Beam documentation on [Spark Runner capabilities](https://beam.apache.org/documentation/runners/spark/).